 At the same time, companies in the banking industry must try to encourage customers to leverage digital channels for banking needs.
 This can be done by increasing the limit of online activities and providing tutorials online.
 However, a shift to digital banking may increase fraud and information security risks for companies in the banking industry.
 Therefore, banking companies should consider implementing risk management strategies before the widespread adoption of digital banking services.

 As individuals and businesses who are already in debt are more likely to be financially impacted by the quarantine measures and lack of employment, companies in the banking industry should support their liquidity needs through credits.
 From a credit perspective, banks must identify sectors that are highly affected by the coronavirus outbreak and offer supports.
 This can be done by engaging with clients to understand their issues, segmenting customers based on their needs, and adjusting risk mitigation actions accordingly.

-The impact of covid-19 on supply chain operations have been dramatic, compelling major businesses to draw on credit lines to support working capital and stockpile cash.
+The impact of covid-19 on supply chain operations has been dramatic, compelling major businesses to draw on credit lines to support working capital and stockpile cash.
 Consequently, adopting strong internal liquidity-management practices will be required for banks to effectively support market liquidity and changing customer borrowing needs.
 Besides, companies in the banking industry should stay vigilant about liquidity measures to support their customers.
-In addition to this, banking companies should focus on business continuity planning, rethink balance sheet challenges while managing loan, find ways to trim costs and replot the post-covid-19 strategy.
+In addition to this, banking companies should focus on business continuity planning, rethink balance sheet challenges while managing loans, find ways to trim costs, and replot the post-covid-19 strategy.

 Want to understand the potential impacts of the covid-19 pandemic on your organization?
 Request more info and our experts will get in touch with you with comprehensive insights.